JakubSapko/blog/content/posts/Pixie-dust-attack.md

 But you don't.

 WPA's specification actually says that the WPS PIN is validated as two, separate 4 digit numbers.
 This means that you end up with \(10^4+10^3\) (remember the checksum number) combinations instead of \(10^7\).
 Roughly 11k against 10 milions.
 This makes it extremely vulnerable to any bruteforce attack.
 The feasibility of cracking the WPS PIN in the bruteforce attack made the manufacturers think about the security of the WPS a little bit more.
-Because the PIN validation is a architecture flaw the only way they could've (and had) gone is to hard-stop the potential attack at some point.
+Because the PIN validation is an architecture flaw the only way they could've (and had) gone is to hard-stop the potential attack at some point.
 Thus most of the network chips will block connections after several connection attempts, making it harder or near-impossible to break using any bruteforce technique.

 And this is where Pixie Dust attack comes into play.